AdeniyiAdesakin/Securing-Windows-Server-2019-account-Using-GPO/README.md

 <h3>*Audit Policies</h3>
 <p>Audit policies are settings that define which events, such as login attempts or file accesses, are logged and monitored to track user activity and ensure security compliance</p>
 <p>1.
 Assuming you already right-clicked on the GPO, clicked on Edit and this has opened up the Group Policy Management Editor page.
-Go to this path to configure the password policy; <b><i> Computer Configuration → Policies → Windows Settings → Security Settings → Advanced Audit Policy Configuration → Audit Policies → Logon/Logoff→ Audit Logon.
-Then double-click on Audit Logon to open it</i></b>.
+Go to this path to configure the password policy; <b><i> Computer Configuration → Policies → Windows Settings → Security Settings → Advanced Audit Policy Configuration → Audit Policies → Logon/Logoff→ Audit Logon</i></b>.
+Then double-click on Audit Logon to open it.</p>
 <p align="center"><img src="https://i.imgur.com/WzfDhVh.png" height="50%" width="50%" alt="image"/>

 <p>2.
 On the Audit Logon properties’ page, click the Configure the following audit events, then select success and failure.
 After this is done, click Apply then OK</p>